dasec/hystck/docs/source/architecture/generator.rst

 Before executing these actions, the parameters are chosen randomly.
 Once all actions have completed, the guest components are stopped and a .*pcap* file is created on the host machine.

+If you are currently not using a NFS or your NFS server is not located on your host machine, leave the fields **host_nfs_path** and **guest_nfs_path** empty - this will allow you to use normal windows or linux paths.

 ============================
 YAML-Template
 ============================